All Products

 If you set the value to stdout, stdout and stderr are collected.

-After you add a configuration entry, the system automatically creates a Logstore.
-By default, Logtail collects log data in simple mode.
-In this mode, log data is collected by line.
-To use more log collection methods, log on to the Log Service console and modify the log collection configurations of the project and Logstore.
-By default, the project uses k8s-log as the prefix.
+All settings are added as configuration entries to the corresponding Logstore.
+By default, logs are collected in simple mode (by row).
+If you want to use other methods to collect logs, log on to the Simple Log Service console and modify the log collection configurations of the project and Logstore.
+By default, the project uses the k8s-log prefix.

 Custom Tag